-RomaRising offers quiet, respectful black and white images of dignity, counter argument to those who would discriminate.
-First, we consider human terms.
-Among these mostly anonymous souls, a few even have capacity to perform as ministers within governments, and as society-wide leaders.
-Indeed, Mr. Ciprian Necula did become State Secretary in the Ministry of European Union Funds, representing the Romanian Government.
-There are further such individuals in other folios.
+RomaRising offers respectful black and white images of dignity, countering stereotype.
+Many among these souls are highly educated, and have capacity to function as government ministers and lead within society.
+Indeed, Mr. Ciprian Necula became State Secretary in the Ministry of European Union Funds, representing the Romanian Government.
+He is not unique.

 Alas, some of the most prepared Roma we encountered are sequestered to the "Gypsy Bubble" of Romani Affairs.
-Others are unable to use hard-earned university degrees to seek employment.
-Some of the most gifted have chosen to emigrate to locales where peace and security allow them lives of normalcy.
+Others, unable to deploy hard-earned degrees, seek locales where they are appreciated, allowing a normal life.
 Witness the obvious sense of freedom on the visages of those within the Canada folio.

-Our hope is that majorities everywhere will come to recognise that these individuals of RomaRising are talents of vast ability, any society’s found treasure.
+Our hope is that majority societies will come to recognise the vast talent in these individuals of RomaRising.
+They are found treasure within their societies.
 Regardless of their chosen paths, one discovers them to be superlative embodiments of our common humanity.

 Chad Evans Wyatt and Mary Evelyn Porter